How a healthy gut can improve many apparently unconnected health issues

-If you have digestive issues (e.g. bloating, food sensitivities), alongside depression, anxiety, autism, or a neurodegenerative condition such as multiple sclerosis (MS)?
-If so, you need to know about the 'Microbiome Gut Brain (MGB) Axis'.
+If you have digestive issues (e.g. bloating, food sensitivities), alongside depression, anxiety, autism, or a neurodegenerative condition such as multiple sclerosis (MS), you need to know about the 'Microbiome Gut Brain (MGB) Axis'.

 Over the course of human evolution, trillions of bacteria have taken up residence within our gut, forming our 'gut microbiome' - the phrase on everyone’s lips.1 Research is revealing the far-reaching ways in which these microbes influence our health, not least our mental and neurological well-being.2,3 (These numbers refer to references which are all shown below the article).

 Our nervous system is the ‘control centre’ of the body, which regulates our mood, response to stressors, movement, and ability to form memories and process information.
 Our gut microbiome can impact its function, and vice versa, thereby helping us to adapt to our environment, minute by minute.
 This two-way signalling seems to occur via the vagus nerve which connects the brainstem to the gut.
 Recognition of this has led to the proposal that the ‘Gut Brain Axis’ should be renamed the MGB Axis.4

 Here are some of the most common signs that you need to support it:

 One study, which looked at more than a thousand people with digestive disorders, found that 84% had anxiety and 27% had depression.5 Another demonstrated that patients with major depressive disorder tend to have gut dysbiosis,6 a further clue about the role of the MGB axis in mental health.